 There are a variety of colors you could go with to make your kitchen shine.
 You can even add more interest by using some of the popular painting techniques to create a faux finish or add a sense of texture.
-Be creative, but also choose a color that you will be able to enjoy for the long run.
+Be creative, but also choose a color that you will be able to enjoy in the long run.

 Determining the Right Color for Your Kitchen Island